|Peripatus Home Page Travel Page >> Revenge of the Killer Tomato||Updated: 15-Nov-2019|

 Saturday, 3 July 2010

 Afterwards, we went to the travel shop in the hotel, to try to organise some snorkelling for Becky.
 We were advised against Libran Island (“the water is not clear” – I was suspicious, but, as far as I know, it’s true) and steered towards Turtle Island instead.
 The price was outrageous – no surprise there, then – at about three times the rate published by Lonely Planet.
-But, having failed to get Bex to the summit of Kinabalu, I was driven by some internal need to make it up to her and simply took out my credit card, without all the usual fainting and smelling salts and whatnot that I normally find necessary.
+But, having failed to get Bex to the summit of Kinabalu, I was driven by some internal need to make it up to her and simply took out my credit card, without any theatrics.
 We couldn’t depart next day – probably for the best, considering Jo’s health – but got a berth for Monday.
 So we decided to spend an extra day at the Sabah, hoping Jo would recover.

 We settled in for the rest of the morning, to watch Bex frolicking about in the pool, where we were privy to the wonderful workings of the Asian mind.
 Each time it rained heavily – three times, over the course of the morning – some little flunky came running out of wherever he was hiding, to turn off all the little fountains and waterfalls, and close the pool.
-I could only presume this was to prevent the bathers from getting wet.
-A magnificent north Queensland woman (I do like Australians) simply ignored the wee twerp, and kept swimming.
+We could only presume this was to prevent the bathers from getting wet.
+A magnificent north Queensland woman (I do like Australians, other than their cricketers, of course, who are scum) simply ignored the wee twerp, and kept swimming.
 Of course he didn’t have a clue what to do about that, so he just stood under an awning and glowered at her.
 Economically, perhaps, Australia and New Zealand are, indeed, a part of Asia.
 But I don’t think there’s much prospect for any real meeting of minds any time soon; we’re just too foreign to one another.

 This little incident reminded me of a documentary I’d seen on television, in Kota Kinabalu.
 (I thought it was CNN, but Jo assures me it was just some no-name travel show on a minor channel.)
 Some Chinese government apparatchik was escorting a kowtowing reporter around Tiananmen Square, skiting that it is the largest public square in the world.
 How wonderful!
 How very Chinese.
 As far as I know, yes, Tiananmen Square is the largest wasteland of flat concrete in the world, and ‘wasteland’ is exactly the right word: it is charmless, ugly, and serves no useful purpose except, perhaps, as an execution ground for unarmed students asking for nothing less reasonable than a role in their own governance.
 Of course, the grovelling reporter – a disgrace to her profession – didn’t say any of this; she merely fawned.